Easy As Cookies

 Ingredients

-Ingredients for this peanut butter fudge are simple.
+You need just a handful of pantry staples to make peanut butter fudge.
 Just sugar, corn syrup, evaporated milk, vanilla, marshmallows, and peanut butter!

 ingredients for peanut butter fudge

 Evaporated milk is simply milk that has been cooked down.
-It is unsweetened, and NOT the same as sweetened condensed milk, which won't work in this recipe!
+It is unsweetened.
+Don't use sweetened condensed milk, which is very different and won't work in this recipe!

 Marshmallows dissolve into the hot syrup.
-They're already whipped and full of air, which helps make your fudge foamy and not too dense.
-Having to stir them to melt them improves the texture of the candy and turns it from syrup into fudge.
-It also helps set the fudge as it cools.
+They're already whipped and full of air, making your fudge foamy and not too dense.
+Stirring them until they melt turns the mixture from syrup into fudge, improves the texture of the candy, and helps set the fudge as it cools.
+Grandma Wright used marshmallow fluff, but mini marshmallows are less expensive.

 Equipment

-Candy Thermometer: You need a candy thermometer (affiliate link) to ensure you cook the syrup to the right temperature.
-I like to use a paddle one (as linked to above) as it rests safely on the bottom of the pan without the bulb touching the bottom.
+Candy Thermometer: A candy thermometer (affiliate link) ensures you cook the syrup to the right temperature.
+I like to use a paddle-style thermometer because it rests safely on the bottom of the pan without the bulb touching the hot metal.
 You can also use a probe thermometer (affiliate link), preferably clipped to the side of the pan.
-I don't have the patience to test candy syrup the old-fashioned way, by dropping it into a cup of water.
+A thermometer is more reliable than testing by dropping candy syrup into water, which I don't have the patience for.

-Sturdy-Bottomed Pot: Thin pots will have hot spots that will spoil the syrup.
+Sturdy-Bottomed 4-Quart Pot: Thin pots will have hot spots that will spoil the syrup.
 Use something with a heavy bottom.
-I also do not recommend non-stick as I tend to scratch it up.
+I avoid non-stick as I tend to scratch it up.

-Bench Scraper: I prefer a bench scraper (affiliate link) to cut most things cleanly and evenly.
-A butter knife also works, just not as well.
+Bench Scraper: It cuts cleanly and evenly.
+A butter knife also works, just not as neatly.

 Instructions